At Egypt crash scene, suitcases piled near charred wreckage

 On Sunday morning, about 100 Russian rescuers and investigators joined the search for remaining bodies and evidence to shed light on what happened.

-Here and there clothing could be seen, packed by tourists on their way home from Sharm al-Sheikh, a favorite of Russians seeking winter sun.
+Here and there clothing could be seen, packed by tourists on their way home from Sharm al-Sheikh, a favourite of Russians seeking winter sun.

 Parts of the jet's wreckage were blackened and charred, with one section forming heaps of twisted metal, although the blue Metrojet logo was still visible on its broken tail fin.